emilyrmeads/User-centricity-2019/README.md

 ## What is the role of a manager now?

 The role of the manager today is more of a 'Transformation leader'.
 The transformation leader's job is to enable and promote agile processes and development without impeding on autonomy.
 In fact, the leader must focus on removing impediments and promoting autonomy through agile coaching.
 Also importantly, the leader should facilitate conflict resolution and mediation.
-By encouraging a culture of respect, and trust, autonomous teams should strengthen and continue to be the most reliable and efficient way to
+By encouraging a culture of respect, and trust, autonomous teams should strengthen and continue to be the most reliable and efficient way to embody agile processes.

 ## Notes on the Agile Manifesto Principles